open-zaak/open-zaak/docs/development/index.rst

 Development
 ===========

 Open Zaak is open-source software.
-We’d love to have you contribute!
+We'd love to have you contribute!

 .. toctree::
    :maxdepth: 2